Published: December 2024

 Some older parents may show signs of anger or irritability as they experience mental and physical changes.
 These behaviors are often caused by physical disease, or cognitive decline due to Alzheimer’s disease or other forms of dementia.
 These conditions can make seniors feel irritated, anxious, and helpless.

-Understand the Issues At Hand
+Understand the Underlying Issues

 Son sitting with their father